LaserTron/web-crs/README.md

 * Instructor and student rosters can be downloaded and uploaded/updated via .csv files.
 * All users have passwords.
 * Image support.
+* Live coutdown timer.
+* Webased question composer/editor interface so that the user can compose questions conveniently in html + mathjax.

 ##Upcoming features:
 * Flexible flow enabling Mazur's Peer Instruction technique, e.g. the option to only show students the response rates (but not the correct answer) and the option to ask a question again without revealing the answer after student deliberation.
-* A countdown timer.
+(Note this can me spoofed, by asking questions twice in a row, there is an option to skip a question before showing it to students.)
 * Encryption, i.e. https.
-* Web-based question composer/editor interface so that the user can compose questions without knowing latex.

 ##Required packages:
 * `python2`